Mediation Lawyer in Kennewick

 Settle Your Dispute on Your Terms by Contacting Our Mediation Attorney

 The end of a marriage can be a complicated and harrowing affair.
 Mediation can make the process far smoother and substantially less painful.
 However, mediation isn’t for everyone.
-If both you and your partner are willing to undergo a divorce and are on a roughly level playing field, we highly recommend considering mediation as an option.
+If both you and your partner are willing to undergo a divorce and are on a roughly level playing field, we highly recommend considering mediation as an option throughout the divorce process.

 Couples whose relationships have been defined by abuse or other imbalances of power may want to consider traditional divorce instead.
 Mediation will probably also fail if one of the parties in the relationship does not consent to the separation, is dishonest about their financial situation, or poses other such issues that jeopardize the separation.